i-c-stratigraphy/subcommission-jurassic/README.md

-# Neogene Subcommission Website
+# Jurassic Subcommission Website
-The small website for the Neogene subcommission of the International Commission on Stratigraphy, online at <http://neogene.stratigraphy.org>.
+The small website for the Neogene subcommission of the International Commission on Stratigraphy, online at <http://jurassic.stratigraphy.org>.

 ## Content
-Content for this website is managed by the [Neogene subcommission of the ICS](https://stratigraphy.org/subcommissions#neogene).
+Content for this website is managed by the [Jurassic subcommission of the ICS](https://stratigraphy.org/subcommissions#jurassic).

 See Contacts below.